 A second light rail line (CBD and South East Light Rail) is under construction.
 It is a 12 kilometer route that runs from Circular Quay, through Central station, to Randwick.

 Major roads lead into Sydney CBD from the north, south, east and west.
 These include Parramatta Rd (A22), Victoria Rd (A40), Princes Hwy (A36), Pacific Hwy (A1), Warringah Fwy (M1) and William St.

 Did you search for Psychologist Sydney?

 New Vision Psychology has three convenient locations across Sydney: Sydney CBD, Hurstville, and Chatswood.
-We are a NDIS registered psychology provider and we offer a number of counselling services in English, Chinese and Cantonese.
+We are a NDIS registered psychology provider and we offer a number of counselling services in English, Mandarin, Tegulu, Spanish, Hebrew, Italian and Cantonese.